Gluten-Free Pre-Workout Meals and Snacks for Athletes

 - Gluten-free products: Bread, bagels, pasta, breakfast cereal, granola, baking mixes

 *Oats are considered high-risk for cross-contamination with wheat, barley, and rye during harvest and processing.
 The Celiac Disease Foundation recommends individuals on a gluten-free diet only purchase oat products specifically labeled as being gluten-free.
+In addition, athletes should visit with their doctor and dietitian prior to adding oats to their gluten-free diet.

 For additional information on gluten-free carbohydrate options, check-out my blog: Gluten-Free Carbohydrates for Athletes.